 Action # Title Description Total Funds Contributing learning environment, the School Climate Report Card will be monitored and targeted for improvement.
 2.3 Community Partnerships and Outreach In order to determine which restorative process and intervention mechanism (alternatives to suspension) facilitates a more effective outcome towards increasing student attendance and increasing student learning opportunities, the percent of 9 - 12 students assigned to the Student Attendance Review Board (SARB) intervention mechanism and process will be targeted for improvement.
 In order to eliminate educational barriers and expand access to educational programs focused on engagement and rigor for every student, e.g., the Makerspace Model, the single-sign on tool Clever with Google Suite as the student/teacher interface, flexible scheduling, concurrent enrollment, dual enrollment, sports (inter-schoolastic, intramural, and recreational) and our enriched visual performing arts/media production facility and ensure that our facilities support us in maintaining a safe learning environment by increasing percent of enrollment in our local wellness programs that enhance physical/social emotional well-being for students and staff.
-Promote community partnerships that nurtures community support, collaboration, and networks for English Learners, students qualifying as Mckinney-Vento, students with disabilities.
+Promote community partnerships that nurtures community support, collaboration, and networks for English Learners, students qualifying as Mckinney-Vento, students qualifying as socioeconomically disadvantaged, foster youth, and students with disabilities.
 There are several community partnerships we work closely with such as EduAct and Action Network.
 Furthermore, Point Arena has instituted a community-wide health fair sponsored by the MENDONOMA Health Alliance, which takes place the first week of October, annually.
 In 22.23, Point Arena High School and the Rotary Club partnered to build a radio lab for the CTE course Radio Tech.
 In 23.24, Point Arena High School and the Rotary Club partnered to build the Lake Street Teen Health Clinic.
-In 24.25, Point Arena High School and the Rotary Club partnered to build the Lake Street Teen Health Clinic.
-In 24.25, Point Arena High School and the Rotary Club partnered to build the Lake Street Teen Health Clinic. \$5,563.00 No
+In 24.25, Point Arena High School and the Rotary Club partnered to build the Lake Street MakerSpace for the CTE department. \$5,563.00 No